Short-Form Video Strategy for Education & Online Course Brands

 Industry Challenges

-• 3Converting casual learners into paying students or subscribers is the core monetization challenge, since 95% of educational content viewers will happily consume free tips forever without perceiving the need for a structured paid program unless the content explicitly reveals the gap between isolated tips and systematic learning.
+- 3Converting casual learners into paying students or subscribers is the core monetization challenge.
+Many viewers will consume free tips without understanding why a structured program matters unless the content shows the gap between isolated advice and a coherent learning path.

 Production Quick-Start